 - Post job announcements, and distribute other outreach materials to attract candidates.

-- Coordinate with faculty and units external to the department to gather all components of the appointment/promotion form, and organize in compliance with guidelines.
+- Gather all components of the appointment/promotion form, and organize in compliance with guidelines.

 - Maintain records documenting search, recruitment, and appointment/promotion processes.